Pagawa/BrowserLanguage/README.md

 Description
 ---------

-BrowserLanguage is a PHP function to detect the browser language (via HTTP Accept-Language format).
+BrowserLanguage is a PHP function to detect the browser language (via the HTTP Accept-Language format).

 Quick Example